Cosmos DB Connector for SSIS

 Video Tutorial - Integrate Cosmos DB data in SSIS

-• How to download / install required driver for Cosmos DB integration in SSIS
+• How to download and install the required PowerPack for Cosmos DB integration in SSIS

 Prerequisites